Looking For a Game to Capture

 Step 2: Click on Add Source

-Next, right-click the Sources pane at your window’s bottom left corner.
+Next, right-click the Sources pane in your window’s bottom left corner.
 You can also access this menu by clicking the ‘+’ button (boxed in red below)

 Clicking the Sources section will reveal a pop-up menu with different options.